 It not only teaches your baby the concept of cause and effect but also of object permanence.

-4 Cause and Effect Toys and Activities for Toddlers
+4 Cause and Effect Toys for Toddlers (Plus Activities)

 Personally, I prefer toys that have multi-purposes as I want to get my money’s worth.